ethereum/populus/docs/dev_cycle.part-09.rst

 --------------------------------------

 Don't sweat those lost Ether.
 After all, what are 113 dummy Ethers out of a billion something Ether in your local ``horton`` chain.
-With the ``horton`` chain, you can absolutly afford it.
-And if it will prevent you from loosing real Ether on ``mainent`` in the future, then the cost/utility ratio of this lesson is excellent.
+With the ``horton`` chain, you can absolutely afford it.
+And if it will prevent you from losing real Ether on ``mainent`` in the future, then the cost/utility ratio of this lesson is excellent.
 Wish we could pay for more lessons with dummy Ether, if we were asked (but nobody is asking).

 Anyway.
 Let's move on to a fixed contract with an option to withdraw the funds.